Yws Gwynedd

-Yws Gwynedd is a Welsh rock band from North Wales named after its lead singer Ywain Gwynedd.
+Yws Gwynedd is a Welsh rock band from North Wales named for its lead singer Ywain Gwynedd.

-Background
+Career

 The band achieved acclaim after their debut album Codi / \ Cysgu ("wake-up /\ sleep" in Welsh) in 2014 which won Best LP at Y Selar music awards that year and was nominated for best Welsh-language album at the Eisteddfod in 2015.

 Their second album was released in 2017 having been recorded in two weeks.
 It was nominated for the 2017 Welsh-language album of the year award. and won the best album at Y Selar's awards.

 The band perform regularly at Welsh music events and have headlined festivals such as Tafwyl and Maes B. In 2015 they performed at Festival Number 6 on the Clough stage and returned in 2017.
 They have performed on S4C and Radio Cymru multiple times.

 One of the band's guitarists, Ifan Davies, is also the lead singer of the band Sŵnami.

 "Perta" (originally called "Hi yw y Berta"), the Welsh entry for the Junior Eurovision Song Contest 2018, is written by lead singer Ywain.
-It was chosen internally by S4C and was be performed by Manw, the winner of the national final of S4C's Chwilio am Seren.
+It was chosen internally by S4C and was performed by Manw, the winner of the national final of S4C's Chwilio am Seren.
 Gwynedd has said that the lyrics were written with a focus on sounding nice to non-Welsh speakers, as well as being easy for viewers to sing along to.

+In early 2025, Gwynedd was one of the coaches in Y Llais, a Welsh-language version of The Voice UK.